Rob Northen compression

 From Sega Retro

 Rob Northen compression (RNC) is a multi-platform compression format created by Rob Northen in 1991.
 It is a variant of LZSS and Huffman Coding.
 Decompression libraries have been written for the PC, Mega Drive, Game Boy, SNES and Atari Lynx.
 RNC is used in a number of games by UK developers (notably Bullfrog and Traveller's Tales), including Sonic 3D: Flickies' Island, Blam!
 Machinehead, Dungeon Keeper 2, Magic Carpet, Syndicate and Syndicate Wars.
+It generally yields a 3:1 compression ratio.

 Most RNC compressed files come in a standard 18 byte header: